ABOUT FDM 3D PRINTING

 Before starting the build process, Fused Deposition Modelling software begins by reading a .STL file and generating a build path.

-ABS plastic is then fed into the extrusion head and heated to a molten state where it can be applied to a flat build platform following the predetermined path.
+ABS or PLA plastic is then fed into the extrusion head and heated to a molten state where it can be applied to a flat build platform following the predetermined path.
 The 3D printer continues to build the part in layers 0.25mm apart, using support material to support overhangs and cavities.

 Our professional grade machines use features such as temperature controlled chambers and the dual extrusion process to ensure a good surface finish and exceptional durability, every time.